RyanAmeri/FrontEnd-Masters/intro_to_web_dev_v2/project-html-css/README.md

 # fem-project-html-css
 An Implementaion of FEM Project HTML And CSS

 Taken as part of FrontEnd Masters Intro To Web Dev v2 course by Brian Holt.
 Original implementation can be [viewed here](https://btholt.github.io/intro-to-web-dev-v2/project-html-css/).
-The most recent commit to the project can be [viewed here](https://ryanameri.github.io/fem-project-html-css/index.html)

 ## Learnings